fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

-Then, you have to enter a driver name, I suggest *Couchbase*, a connection string example that will help you each time you will create a new connection, I suggest to have a very simple one such as *jdbc:couchbase://localhost:8093/default*, the website field is optional, you need to enter the driver class name which is *com.simba.couchbase.jdbc4.Driver* if you use a JDK version older than 1.7, or *com.simba.couchbase.jdbc41.Driver* if your JDK version is newer.
+Then, you have to enter a driver name, I suggest *Couchbase*, a connection string example that will help you each time you will create a new connection, I suggest to have a very simple one such as `jdbc:couchbase://localhost:8093/default`, the website field is optional, you need to enter the driver class name which is `com.simba.couchbase.jdbc4.Driver` if you use a JDK version older than 1.7, or `com.simba.couchbase.jdbc41.Driver` if your JDK version is newer.
 Finally, you have to use the *Add* button in the *Extra Class Path* tab to add all the driver's JAR files from either the *CouchbaseJDBC41* or *CouchbaseJDBC4*
 folder:

 ![Squirrel Add a new driver Dialog][06-SquirrelAddDriverDialog.png]

-SQuirrelSQL knows our driver and can now use it to create a connection.
+SQuirreLSQL knows our driver and can now use it to create a connection.

 # Create the database schema description file